Jkotoun/ffmpeg_gui/readme.md

 # School project for multimeda lecture - GUI for FFmpeg

-Simple GUI desktop app for FFmpeg tool based on electron
+Simple GUI desktop app for FFmpeg tool based on Electron
 ## To run
 yarn install && yarn run
 or